Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Evaluation

 \subsection{Insightful violation conditions}

-TCT’s process explicates insightful conditions, which are often below the design level, such as \texttt{tx.origin != pair} and \texttt{to != pair} for Swap.
-The former states that the swap transaction must not be issued by the pair itself, and the latter states that the account receiving the swapped-out token from the pair must not be the pair itself.
+TCT’s process explicates insightful conditions at the detailed code level, such as ``\texttt{tx.origin != pair}'' and ``\texttt{to != pair}'' for Swap.
+The former states that the swap transaction must not be issued by the \texttt{pair} itself, and the latter states that the account receiving the swapped-out token from the \texttt{pair} must not be the \texttt{pair} itself.
 When the conditions are violated, the inverse proportionality will not hold.
-To show this, we issue six swap transactions to \texttt{Geth}.
-The reserves of the pair (\ie, $x$ and $y$) are shown in \autoref{tab:invprop}.
-The former three transactions conform to \texttt{to != pair}, and the latter three violate it.
+To show this, we issue six consecutive swap transactions to \texttt{Geth}.
+The reserves of the \texttt{pair} (\ie, $x$ and $y$) are shown in \autoref{tab:invprop}.
+The first three transactions conform to \texttt{to != pair}, and the last three violate it.
 The \textit{deviation} is the current $x \times y$ divided by the previous $x \times y$ then subtracting 1.
-Inverse proportionality implies zero deviation.
-Because of the 0.3\% fee, the deviations are [0.0008 , 0.0010] in the second and third rows.
-However, with \texttt{to = pair} for the last three rows, the value of $y$ becomes unchanged, because the amount of the swapped-out token goes back to the pair.
+A perfect inverse proportionality implies zero deviation.
+Because of the 0.3\% fee, the deviations of the first three transactions are [0.0008, 0.0010], which are reasonable.
+However, for the last three transaction, $y$ becomes unchanged because the amount of the swapped-out token goes back to the \texttt{pair}.
 This makes the deviation very large (in fact, arbitrarily large).
 Hence, if an investment strategy depends on Uniswap unconditionally ensuring inverse proportionality, it can be dangerous.
-This is similar to integer overflow and reentrancy, as the condition is a detail not foreseeable at the design level.
-With TCT, specifying inverse proportionality by the designer leads to the explication of conditions like this.